iexcloud/docs/BUILD_INSTRUCTIONS.md

 ### Requirements

-Note: You can install the following software packages using [MiniConda](https://docs.conda.io/en/latest/miniconda.html) (includes Python) or a similar software installer. ([MiniConda3 for Linux 64-bit](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh))
+Note: You can install the following software packages using Pip, [MiniConda](https://docs.conda.io/en/latest/miniconda.html) (includes Python), or a similar software installer. ([MiniConda3 for Linux 64-bit](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh)).

+> **Note:** The [.github/workflows/main.yml] file demonstrates installing all of the software.

 Required software: